NathanaelA/nativescript-sqlite/README.md

 # NativeScript sqlite

-A NativeScript module providing sqlite actions for Android and (hopefully soon) iOS.
+A NativeScript module providing sqlite actions for Android and iOS.

 ## Installation